-The instructions below are for enabling Chinese (traditional and simplified), Korean, and Japanese fonts on Douro machines.
+The instructions below are for enabling Chinese (traditional and simplified), Korean, and Japanese fonts.

 1. Download the cjk-fonts.tar archive and place it on a USB flash drive, though do not extract the archive.

 2. Also download the latest locales.js file on to the flash drive.
 (Right-click the link and choose 'Save As'.)

 2. At the machine, plug both the USB drive and keyboard into the ports of the tablet or board.
 When a dialog box pops up on screen, tap OK to pull up the contents of the flash drive.
 Note the path at the top of the file manager with the flash drive's name.